mgp/book-notes/the-war-of-art.markdown

 #### Resistance Can Be Beaten

 * Defeating Resistance is like giving birth – it seems impossible until you remember that women have been doing it successfully, with and without support, for fifty million years.

+### Book Two: Combating Resistance

+#### Professionals and Amateurs

+* Aspiring artists defeated by Resistance all think like amateurs; they have not yet turned pro.
+* The professional loves the game so much he dedicates his life to it.
+He commits full-time.
+* Resistance hates it when we turn pro.

+#### A Professional

+* Performing the mundane physical act of sitting down and starting to work sets in motion a mysterious but infallible sequence of events that will produce inspiration.

+#### What a Writer's Day Feels Like

+* The Principle of Priority states a) you must know the difference between what's urgent and what's important; and b) you must do what's important first.
+* What's important is the work – that's the game you have to suit up for.

+#### How to Be Miserable

+* An artist committing himself to his calling has volunteered for hell, whether he knows it or not.
+* An artist has to know how to be miserable, and to love being miserable.
+Because this is war, and war is hell.

+#### We're All Pros Already

+* All of us are pros in one area: Our jobs.
+* Principles we can take from our workday lives and apply to our artistic aspirations:
+  * We accept remuneration for our labor: We're not here for fun.
+  * We don't over-identify with our jobs: We are not our job descriptions.
+But the amateur defines himself by his avocation, and takes it so seriously it paralyzes him.
+* The amateur has not mastered the technique of his art, nor does he expose himself to judgment in the real world.
+* Nothing is as empowering as real-world validation, even if it's for failure.
+* Taking a few blows is the price for being in the arena and not on the sidelines.
+Stop complaining and be grateful.

+#### For Love of the Game

+* The seeming detachment of the professional is a compensating device to keep him from loving the game so much that he freezes in action.
+* Playing the game for money produces the proper professional attitude.
+It inculcates the hard-core, hard-head, hard-hat state of mind that always shows up for work and slugs it out.
+* Remember, the muse favors working stiffs.
+She hates prima donnas.
+* Thinking of yourself as a mercenary implants the proper humanity, purging pride and preciousness.

+#### A Professional is Patient

+* Resistance gets amateurs to plunge into projects with an overambitious and unrealistic timeline for completion, knowing we can't sustain the intensity and will burn out.
+* Do not be seduced and believe that you can pull off the big score without pain and without persistence.
+* The professional arms himself with patience, not only to give the stars time to align in his career, but to keep himself from flaming out in each individual work.

+#### A Professional Seeks Order

+* A professional will not tolerate disorder.
+He will eliminate chaos from his world in order to banish it from his mind.

+#### A Professional Demystifies

+* A pro views her work as craft, not an art.
+* She doesn't dwell on how holy her creative endeavor is, because that will paralyze her.
+So she concentrates on the technique.
+* The sign of the amateur is over-glorification of and preoccupation with the mystery.

+#### A Professional Acts in the Face of Fear

+* The amateur believes he must first overcome his fear to do his work.
+The professional knows that fear can never be overcome.

+#### A Professional Accepts No Excuses

+* The professional knows if he caves into procrastinating today, no matter how plausible the pretext, he will be twice as likely to cave in tomorrow.
+* Resistance is like a telemarketer: If you so much as say hello, you're finished.
+The professional doesn't even pick up the phone – he stays at work.

+#### A Professional Plays It as It Lays

+* The professional conducts his business in the real world, with adversity, injustice, and bad breaks.
+The field is level only in heaven.

+#### A Professional is Prepared

+* Resistance will throw at you stuff that you've never seen before.
+* The goal of the professional is not victory but to handle himself, his insides, as sturdily and steadily as he can.

+#### A Professional Dedicates Himself to Mastering Technique

+* The professional dedicates himself to mastering technique not because he believes it is a substitute for inspiration, but because he wants to be in possession of the full arsenal of skills when inspiration comes.

+#### A Professional Does Not Hesitate to Ask for Help

+* An amateur assumes he knows everything, or assumes that he can figure everything out on his own.
+* The professional seeks out the most knowledgeable teacher and listens with both ears.

+#### The Professional Distances Herself from Her Instrument

+* The professional assesses her instrument – that is the physical, mental, emotional, and psychological being she uses in her work – coolly, impersonally, and objectively.

+#### A Professional Does Not Take Failure (Or Success) Personally

+* When people say an artist has thick skin, they mean the artist has seated his professional consciousness in a place other than his personal ego.
+* Fear of rejection isn't just psychological, it's biological: Tribes wielded the threat of expulsion to enforce obedience.
+* Taking rejection personally reinforces Resistance.
+We cannot let external criticism, even if it's true, fortify our internal foe.
+* The professional loves her work, and invests in it wholeheartedly, but she does not forget that the work is not her.

+#### A Professional Endures Adversity

+* The professional cannot let himself take humiliation personally.
+The professional must endure adversity.
+* The professional reminds himself it's better to be in the arena, getting stomped by the bull, than to be up in the stands or out in the parking lot.